-There’s no denying 2020 has been an…eventful year.
-Unfortunately, MOther’s Day is going to look pretty different for most of us this year but that doesn’t mean we need to skip the celebration completely.
+Mother’s Day may still look pretty different for a lot of us this year but that doesn’t mean we need to skip the celebration completely.
 Sure, we may be spending the day with our moms over Zoom instead of IRL but there are still lots of ways to make the day special for the hero moms in our lives.
-Brunch is probably our favorite Mother’s Day tradition and even if you aren’t hunkering down with your mom right now, you could still make her a delicious brunch and drop it off to her as a surprise.
+Brunch is probably our favorite Mother’s Day tradition and even if you aren’t able to spend the day with your mom, you could still make her a delicious brunch and drop it off to her as a surprise.
 Treating your mom to a fancy meal cooked at home shows her that you’re willing to put in the time to make her feel loved, and she’ll definitely appreciate the fact that she gets to share it with you.
 Whether your mom is vegan, gluten-free, or loves meat, we’ve got a recipe for your Mother’s Day brunch.

 1. Vegan scrambled tofu eggs